 so that 0.0 <= f < 1.0

 The results for the angular coordinates should agree very closely with the apparent coordinates as listed in the Astronomical Almanac, section D, and the distance should agree within a few meters.
-In late March, the coefficients of the polynomials were recomputed so as to minimize any discontinuity in the calculation of any quantity at the boundary between one day and the next.
+The coefficients of the polynomials are computed so as to minimize any discontinuity in the calculation of any quantity at the boundary between one day and the next day.

 If you have any questions, comments, or needs concerning these polynomials, please send an email to: g e o r g e 0 7 @ r a p . m i d c o . n e t (omit imbedded spaces).